aws/repro-collection/README.md

 ## 2. How To Run

-Running a simple SUT-only workload is as simple as `run.sh workload_name SUT`.
+Running a simple SUT-only workload can be as simple as `run.sh workload_name SUT`.

 Runtime parameters are configured via environment variables which can be modified before running `run.sh`.
 For convenience, a few parameters (`--dry-run`, `--sut=`, `--loadgen=`, `--support=`) are also available via command line arguments.